google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

       // license is stored locally on device and loaded later.
     })
     .catch(error => {
-      // Persistent licenses are not supported on this platform yet.
+      // Our requested configuration is not supported on this platform yet.
     });

-You can try it yourself by checking out the [Sample Media PWA] and following these steps:
+You can try persistent licenses yourself by checking out the [Sample Media PWA] and following these steps:

 1. Go to [https://biograf-155113.appspot.com/ttt/episode-2/]
 2. Click "Make available offline" and wait for the video to be downloaded.
 3. Turn airplane mode on.
 4. Click the "Play" button and enjoy the video!

-Shaka Player, the JavaScript library for adaptive media formats (such as DASH and HLS) also has [a demo page] for you to try this out: Pick "Angel One (multicodec, multilingual, Widevine)", click the "Store" button in the "Offline" section, wait for it to be downloaded, turn airplane on and click the "Load" button.
+[Shaka Player], the JavaScript library for adaptive media formats (such as DASH and HLS) also has a demo for you to try Widevine L1 out:

+1. Go to [https://shaka-player-demo.appspot.com/demo/] and click "Allow" when prompted.
+2. Pick "Angel One (multicodec, multilingual, Widevine)".
+3. Enter `HW_SECURE_ALL` in the "Video Robustness" field of the "Configuration" section.
+4. Click the "Store" button in the "Offline" section and wait for it to be downloaded.
+5. Turn airplane mode on.
+6. Click the "Load" button and enjoy the video!

 Note: Widevine support is disabled in [Incognito mode] in Android.
 That way users do not inadvertently lose paid licenses when closing Incognito tabs.